Month of March Meaning and Symbolism

 We can learn a lot more about symbolic March meaning when we investigate the rituals, parties, holidays, ceremonies and festivals that take place this time of year.

 March 17th, the day of St. Patrick’s death (461 A.D.) is memorialized in Irish history.
 He was an incredible individual, and to my view, he embodies the unsinkable, charismatic and doggedly determined theme of March.
 Why?
 Because he was a fighter, an innovator and staunch in his passion for bringing awareness to the Christian faith (a minority faith at the time of his life).
 He was captured as a slave at a young age and ripped from his Irish homeland.
 This crisis would have dealt a crushing blow to most people, but St. Patrick isn’t a saint for nothin’.
 He overcame his displacement, endured his time as a slave and clung resolutely to a divine vision of helping his Irish kinsmen.
 Indeed, he did.
 He returned to Ireland and virtually single-handedly established a strong foothold of Christianity in the area.
-I realize in this free-thinking era that religious conversion isn’t the most noble ideal – however, St. Patrick is worthy of acknowledgement for his enduring spirit - a indomitable spirit that resonates through the whole month of March.
+I realize in this free-thinking era that religious conversion isn’t the noblest ideal – however, St. Patrick is worthy of acknowledgment for his enduring spirit – an indomitable spirit that resonates through the whole month of March.
 Get more about the ironic and symbolic story of St. Patrick here.

-- Rhea - Mother Goddess of Greece.
+Most notably, Rhea is a mother Goddess of Greece.
 She is ancient – one of the first (Titan) of her mothering kind.
 Her power is celebrated this month for much the same reason many other mother goddesses are recognized – because March is a transitional month – a time in which we are each born out of the dark days of winter and into the light of spring/summer.
 We see this theme in quite a macabre light with Rhea.
 All of her children but one (Zeus) were swallowed by her husband (and brother) Cronus.
 Upon maturity, Zeus (symbolizing the return of light) releases all the children from Cronus’ gorged belly and bowels – more themes of birth.

 Also, check out my page on Mother Symbols here.

 I hope you have enjoyed these random thoughts on March meaning and symbolism.
-Of course, there's tons more symbolic fun to be had in the month of March.
+Of course, there are tons more symbolic fun to be had in the month of March.
 Start Googling, or visit your local library for more fantastic insights this month has to offer.
 Also, be sure to check out the links at the end of this page for more symbolic insights.
 As always, happy symbolic-searching!
 And don’t miss our article about astrology for the month of March here.